GidonH/shorten-url-frontend/README.md

 3. Point your browser to http://localhost/4200 (or what ever port you ran ng serve with.
 4200 is defult).

-If all went well You should the frontend app.
+If all went well You should see the frontend app.